mogu-lab/probabilistic-foundations-of-ml/introduction.md

 align: center
 ---

-Example of a Generative AI that generates a photo-realistic image from a sketch.
-Figure taken from [this website](https://www.casualganpapers.com/few-shot-user-guided-gan-domain-adaptation/Sketch-Your-Own-GAN-explained.html).
+Example of a Generative AI that generates a photo-realistic image from a sketch, taken from [this website](https://www.casualganpapers.com/few-shot-user-guided-gan-domain-adaptation/Sketch-Your-Own-GAN-explained.html).
 ```